sjhorn/sjhorn.github.io/_posts/2015-05-24-woman-help-make-the-best-teams.markdown

+---
+layout: post
-# Women help make the best teams
+title:  "Women help make the best teams"
+date:   2015-05-24
+comments: true
+---

 ![](http://www.defence.gov.au/news/raafnews/editions/4720/images/23--NSW-v-VIC-mixed-netball.jpg)

-**A**ttending an all boys school, followed by Engineering at University I got a good look at male only teams early on.
-High school and University group projects, basketball, Rugby Union and later software teams I got a fair dose of the difference between having only males on the team, and the benefits female team members would immediately bring.
+<p class="intro"><span class="dropcap">A</span>ttending an all boys school, followed by Engineering at University I got a good look at male only teams early on.
+High school and University group projects, basketball, Rugby Union and later software teams I got a fair dose of the difference between having only males on the team, and the benefits female team members would immediately bring. </p>

 In my case this included: